 Family night in

 Just because you’re in with the family doesn’t mean you can’t embrace Valentine’s Day!
-Check out these tasty recipes loved by kids and adults alike
+Check out these tasty recipes loved by kids and adults alike.
+If you need some extra inspiration, check out our guide to the best ever family friendly recipes, here

 Our favourite bolognese recipe, with pancetta, pork sausages and lots of herbs and veggies to really ramp up the flavour.
 Make it in a slow cooker to give yourself more time for family doughball production!

-A fun, easy, prepare-in-advance recipe that kids will adore and adults will secretly enjoy too
+A fun, easy, prepare-in-advance recipe that kids will adore and adults will secretly enjoy too.
+A real treat for Valentines Day.

 Written by Rachel Dinsdale